 If you would like to come for an overnight visit, just call or write to make a reservation.

-All spots for guests are usually taken 2 to 3 months in advance, but you can call on shorter notice in case of cancellations.
+Try to reserve early.
+Particularly for a long retreat of a week or two it’s a good idea to reserve 3 to 4 months in advance.
+For shorter visits of just a few days, there is more chance of an opening on shorter notice.
 Usually, there are five to twenty visitors at any one time.
 Summer is the high season despite the hot weather.

 First-time guests are allowed to stay a maximum of two weeks.